The First Amendment (1791) of the US Constitution reads, in full:

 Congress is permitted to add the words “under God” to government materials because the phrase does not “establish” any specific religion.

 Congress cannot add any reference to “God” or religion to any government materials because this clause explicitly forbids any such inclusion.

-Americans are permitted to Pledge to a nation under any "God" they choose, or to not use any such words at all.
+Americans are permitted to pledge allegiance to a nation under any “God” they choose, or to not use any such words at all.

 Congress is prohibited from adding the words “under God” because those words may interfere with the free exercise of atheism.